oracle/cloud-native-devops-workshop/workshops/ttc-quote-to-order/StudentGuide.md

 ---
 # Download files needed for LAB 100.

 Each participant needs a copy of these 2 files.
-The files are located under the Touch-the-Cloud/artifacts/mcs/ directory.
+The files can be downloaded from the [Artifact GitHub repository](https://rebrand.ly/ttcqtooartifacts) and are under the mcs/ directory.
 The 2 files are TTCSalesOrderAPI.raml and ttcsalesorderapi.zip.
 Users are going to be assigned demo.user[01-10] as their user ids.
 As a backup in the same directory you will also find the final modified files TTCSalesOrderAPI[01-10].raml and ttcsalesorderapi[01-10].zip for each respective participant.
 These respective backup files can be used in case of participants running into errors calling the MCS APIs or MCS connectors.

+> It is suggested to download the artifacts as a zip from the "clone or download" button